sproutfund/website_evergreen/program/economic-opportunity.md

         description:
           - "These 3 working groups exemplified how community partners can come together to expand economic opportunity in the region and better meet the needs of the communities they serve.
 They each received $5,000 in funding to host a series of meetings to gather community feedback and refine their proposed approaches."
         features:
-          - name: "The City As Our Maker Space"
+          - title: "The City As Our Maker Space"
             image: "/photos/projects/city-as-our-maker-space-economic-opportunity-working-group.jpg"
-            summary: "Expanding feminist makerspace programming from Bloomcraft in the neighborhoods of the Hill District, Wilkinsburg, and Allentown."
+            description: "Expanding feminist makerspace programming from Bloomcraft in the neighborhoods of the Hill District, Wilkinsburg, and Allentown."

-          - name: "Cooperative Opportunity Guild of Hazelwood"
+          - title: "Cooperative Opportunity Guild of Hazelwood"
             image: "/photos/projects/cooperative-opportunity-guild-of-hazelwood-economic-opportunity-working-group.jpg"
-            summary: "Developing a capacity-building campaign to build a cooperatively-owned economic resource center in Hazelwood."
+            description: "Developing a capacity-building campaign to build a cooperatively-owned economic resource center in Hazelwood."

-          - name: "Workplace Equity Challenge"
+          - title: "Workplace Equity Challenge"
             image: "/photos/projects/workplace-equity-challenge-economic-opportunity-working-group.jpg"
-            summary: "Developing a series of employer-focused workshops to equip key staff with tangible skills for advancing equity in the workplace."
+            description: "Developing a series of employer-focused workshops to equip key staff with tangible skills for advancing equity in the workplace."

   - title: "Programmatic Activities"
     description: